 Within CIF, there is support for server-side and client-side communication patterns.

 Server-side APIs calls are implemented using the built-in, generic GraphQL client in combination with a set of generated data models for the commerce GraphQL schema.
-Additionally, any GraphQL query or mutation in GQL format can be used.
+Also, any GraphQL query or mutation in GQL format can be used.

 The business logic and backend communication with Adobe Commerce for the AEM CIF Core Components is implemented in Sling Models.
 In case it is necessary to customize this logic to fulfill project-specific requirements, the delegation Pattern for Sling Models can be used.